DataDog/dd-sdk-ios/docs/trace_collection.md

     Datadog.verbosityLevel = .debug
     ```

 3. Datadog tracer implements the [Open Tracing standard][8].
-Configure and register the `DDTracer` globally as Open Tracing `Global.sharedTracer`.
+Configure and register the `Tracer` globally as Open Tracing `Global.sharedTracer`.
 You only need to do it once, usually in your `AppDelegate` code:

     ```swift
     import Datadog
-    import OpenTracing

-    Global.sharedTracer = DDTracer.initialize(
+    Global.sharedTracer = Tracer.initialize(
-        configuration: DDTracer.Configuration(
+        configuration: Tracer.Configuration(
             sendNetworkInfo: true
         )
     )